 Instructors: Ken Rice and Tim Thornton

-This module introduces the R statistical environment, assuming no prior knowledge.
+Module description: This module introduces the R statistical environment, assuming no prior knowledge.
 It provides a foundation for the use of R for computation in later modules.
 In addition to discussing basic data management tasks in R, such as reading in data and producing summaries through R scripts, we will also introduce R’s graphics functions, its powerful package system, and simple methods of looping.
 Examples and exercises will use data drawn from biological and medical applications, including infectious diseases and genetics.
 Hands-on use of R is a major component of this module; users require a laptop and will use it in all sessions.
-Co-listed with the Summer Institute in Statistics and Modeling in Infectious Diseases.
+Co-taught with the Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID 2015).

 Module 5: Regression and Analysis of Variance

 Module description: This module is designed as a foundation for the quantitative genetics and QTL modules as well as for the association mapping modules.
 It assumes the material in Module 1 and it will cover the basic commands in R. It covers linear regression and analysis of variance.
 This module includes both lectures and interactive data analysis using R. Specific topics discussed are: simple linear regression; multiple linear regression; residual analysis; transformations; one-way ANOVA; two-way ANOVA; analysis of covariance; multiple comparisons.
 Assumes the material in Module 1, Probability and Statistical Inference.
 Module 3, Introduction to R, would be helpful.

 Module 6: Gene Expression Profiling